VladPrytula/funcan_rl/Syllabus.md

 ## 🔄 Adjustment Note (Version 2.0)

-**Context**: After completing Week 1, coverage analysis revealed significant acceleration beyond the original plan.
+**Context**: After completing Week 1, it turned out that we are beyond the original plan.
 Week 1 covered not only all planned σ-algebra/measure content but also the complete integration theory (Lebesgue integral, MCT, Fatou, DCT) originally allocated to Week 2.

 **Key Changes from v1.0**:
 - **Phase I** compressed from 6 weeks → 4 weeks (Weeks 1-4)